Test-More/Test2-Harness/README.md

 Some tests depend on using a TAP formatter.
 This option will make `yath` use [Test2::Formatter::TAP](https://metacpan.org/pod/Test2%3A%3AFormatter%3A%3ATAP) or [Test::Builder::Formatter](https://metacpan.org/pod/Test%3A%3ABuilder%3A%3AFormatter).

+### HARNESS-NO-IO-EVENTS

+`yath` usually uses the [Test2::Plugin::IOEvents](https://metacpan.org/pod/Test2%3A%3APlugin%3A%3AIOEvents) plugin.
+This plugin replaces STDERR and STDOUT in your test with tied handles that fire off proper [Test2::Event](https://metacpan.org/pod/Test2%3A%3AEvent)'s when they are printed to.
+Most of the time this is not an issue, but any fancy tests or modules which do anything with STDERR or STDOUT other than print may have really messy errors.

+This directive will disable the plugin on a per-test basis.
+Alternatively you can use the `--no-io-events` option when running yath to disable it globally for your test suite.

 ### HARNESS-NO-TIMEOUT

 `yath` will usually kill a test if no events occur within a timeout (default